Luca Hollenstein

-Luca Hollenstein is a Swiss professional ice hockey goaltender who is currently playing with EV Zug of the National League (NL).
+Luca Hollenstein is a Swiss professional ice hockey goaltender who is currently playing with HC Davos of the National League (NL).
+He previously played with EV Zug.

 Playing career

 Hollenstein made his professional debut during the 2017-18 season, appearing in 2 games with the EVZ Academy of the Swiss League (SL).
 However, he played the majority of the season with EV Zug U20 in the Elite Junior League.
-Hollenstein officially turned pro when he signed his first contract with EV Zug on October 24, 2019, agreeing to a two-year deal.
+Hollenstein officially turned pro when he signed his first contract with EV Zug on 24 October 2019, agreeing to a two-year deal.
 He went on to make his National League (NL) debut with EV Zug during the 2019–20 season but mostly assumed back-up duties behind Leonardo Genoni.

 International play

 Hollenstein was named to Switzerland's U20 national team for the 2019 World Junior Championships in Canada.
-He led Switzerland to a fourth place finish, falling to Finland in the semi finals.
+He led Switzerland to a fourth place finish, falling to Finland in the semi-finals.
 Hollenstein was again part of the team for the 2020 World Junior Championships in the Czech Republic.